 - You can only view the survey response but cannot edit it.

-- Only Survey Admin can delete the response.
+- Only the Survey Admin can delete the response.
 You can re-sync the same PX survey engagement to retrieve the deleted response.

-- Navigate to the Text Analytics tab to see the textual information contained in all text-based questions and for all the questions that have comments enabled.
+- Navigate to the Text Analytics section to see the textual information contained in all text-based questions and for all the questions that have comments enabled.
 For more information, refer to the Text Analytics article.

 Admin who imported the surveys can assign permissions like Design, Analyze and Admin to Users or User Groups to individual surveys.
 For more information, refer to the Survey Permissions article.

 The email notification provides a summary of the import job.
 If there are any failures, users can view the details in the Excel sheet provided through the link in the email.

 Following are the common import failure patterns: